stella3d/BlobHandles/README.md

 ## Performance Details

+###### Runtimes

+`BlobHandle` is significantly faster under Mono than IL2CPP in my testing on Windows x64, 2019.1.14.

+However, it still performs fine under IL2CPP.

 ###### Memory & Constructors
 `BlobHandle` is an immutable struct with only a pointer & a length.
 This means
 - fast to create